 Core assignments planned for the class are outlined below.
-Details for each will be given closer to the assignment and assignments may change depending on the needs, pace, and opportunities that may arise during the semester.
+Details for each will be given closer to the assignment and assignments may change depending on the needs, pace and opportunities that may arise during the semester.

-- 1. Non-profit video / Viral Video Dog Rescue.
-Produce a 3-5 minute video that the organization can use for awareness/fundraising and post on their website.
-The video will be posted on YouTube and other social networks to create a VIRAL video.
-The most viewed spot will earn students an additional 15 extra credit points.
-Any project with over 5,000 views will receive 10 extra credit points.
-The number of views will be determined the last week of the semester. - 2.
-Menards A Real Commercial.
-Produce a :30 spot for the hardware chain.
-Introduction of Green Screen - 3.
-Contest Assignment Following contest rules, including specific spot length, create a Doritos Crash the Super Bowl commercial. - 4.
-Commercial Recreation Select one of the spots provided and recreate it based on assignment parameters.
+- 1. #1 Non-Profit Video/ Viral Video Pet Adoption.
+Produce a 90 second to 2 minute video that various organizations can use to promote pet adoption.
+The video will be posted on the organization's website, YouTube and other social networks to promote pet adoption.
+There will also be a VIRAL video component.
+The most viewed spot with at least 1,000 views will earn students an additional 10 extra credit points.
+Any project with over 5,000 views will receive 5 extra credit points.
+The number of views will be determined after the Thanksgiving holiday. - 2. #2 Wise Apple A Real Commercial.
+Produce a :30, :60 or short brand marketing video spot for this new Chicago brand. - 3. #3 Cooked A Real Commercial.
+Produce a :30, :60 or short brand marketing video spot for this new Chicago brand. - 4. #4 Contest Assignment Following contest rules, produce an award winning commercial that fits the contest criteria, including specific spot length and other details.